Off the Mark by Mark Parisi for March 06, 2021

 • Reply

-Queen of America about 3 years ago
+Queen of America over 3 years ago

 I love it!
 It’s the way I give directions.
 Where I currently live, 90% of the streets are numbers.
 Like 952 W 7462 E. I do NOT understand them even after being here for 15 yrs.
 I make people tell me if the address I’m looking for is near the Target or hospital or Walmart or something.
 When the development I live in was built, there were 3 builders.
 Some named their streets, some let the city do it.
 The street I live on was named by the builder and that was what was on the sign, even though it had nothing to do with our address.
 (We got mail with both addresses) I had to explain to people who came to visit about it.
 Just follow my directions and ignore the street signs.
 Last year, the city put up a new street sign with some numbers on it but so far we cannot find any house near the sign with those numbers.